-- None of Capital Bank's investors beneficially own more than 4.9% of our Common Stock; - Capital Bank's investors maintain full voting and dispositive power over the Common Stock beneficially owned by such investors; and - Capital Bank has neither voting nor investment power over the shares of Common Stock owned by Capital Bank, as agent for its investors.
+- Capital Bank owns shares of our Common Stock and rights to acquire shares of our Common Stock only as agent for certain of Capital Bank's investors; - All of the Capital Bank's investors are accredited investors; - None of Capital Bank's investors beneficially own more than 4.9% of our Common Stock; - Capital Bank's investors maintain full voting and dispositive power over the Common Stock beneficially owned by such investors; and - Capital Bank has neither voting nor investment power over the shares of Common Stock owned by Capital Bank, as agent for its investors.

 Notwithstanding the previous paragraph, if Capital Bank's representations to us described above are incorrect or if Capital Bank's investors are acting as a group, then Capital Bank or a group of Capital Bank's investors could be a beneficial owner of more than 5% of our voting securities.
-If Capital Bank is deemed the beneficial owner of such shares, the following table sets forth information as to the shares of voting securities that Capital Bank may be considered to beneficially own on June 3, 2005.
+If Capital Bank is deemed the beneficial owner of such shares, the following table sets forth information as to the shares of voting securities that Capital Bank may be considered to beneficially own on June 2, 2006.

-Amount and Percent

-Name of Title Nature of Of

-Record Owner Of Class Ownership Class (1)

-Capital Bank Grawe Gruppe (2) Common 10,236,007 (2) 22.2%
+Name of Record Owner Title Of Class Amount and Nature of Ownership Percent Of Class (1) Capital Bank Grawe Gruppe (2) Common 8,234,923(2) 17.18%

-(1) This calculation is based upon 41,805,267 shares of Common Stock issued and outstanding on June 3, 2005 (excluding 988,000 Treasury Shares), plus the number of shares of Common Stock which Capital Bank, as agent for certain accredited investors has the right to acquire within 60 days.
+(1) This calculation is based upon 45,321,400 shares of Common Stock issued and outstanding on June 2, 2006 (excluding 988,000 Treasury Shares), plus the number of shares of Common Stock which Capital Bank, as agent for certain accredited investors has the right to acquire within 60 days.

-(2) This amount includes 5,901,202 shares that Capital Bank owns of record, as agent for certain accredited investors and 2,668,138 shares that Capital Bank has the right to acquire, as agent for certain investors, within 60 days under certain Warrants.
+This amount includes 5,623,503 shares that Capital Bank owns of record, as agent for certain accredited investors and 2,611,420 shares that Capital Bank has the right to acquire, as agent for certain investors, within 60 days under certain Warrants.
 The Warrants are exercisable at an exercise price of \$1.75 per share of Common Stock.
-This amount also includes 1,666,667 shares of Common Stock issuable upon the conversion of 2,500 shares of Series 17 Preferred held by Capital Bank.
-This amount does not include the shares of Common Stock, which may be issuable for payment of dividends on the Series 17 Preferred.
 Capital Bank has also advised us that it is holding these Warrants and shares on behalf of numerous clients, all of which are accredited investors.
 Although Capital Bank is the record holder of the shares of Common Stock and Warrants described in this note, Capital Bank has advised us that it does not believe it is a beneficial owner of the Common Stock or that it is required to file reports under Section 16(a) or Section 13(d) of the Exchange Act.
 Because Capital Bank (a) has advised us that it holds the Common Stock as a nominee only and that it does not exercise voting or investment power over the Common Stock held in its name and that no one investor of Capital Bank for which it holds our Common Stock holds more than 4.9% of our issued and outstanding Common Stock; (b) has no right to, and is not believed to possess the power to, exercise control over our management or its policies; (c) has not nominated, and has not sought to nominate, a director to our board; and (d) has no representative serving as an executive officer of the Company, we do not believe that Capital Bank is our affiliate.
 Capital Bank's address is Burgring 16, 8010 Graz, Austria.
 Capital Bank has advised us that it is a banking institution.